oilstel/memory-site-template/README.md

 ### cms

-a content management system or cms for short allows you to publish to your website without having to work with html directly. often this is useful when you are working with a client where they operate in a "no-code bubble" 🫧. this memory site uses kirby cms [1]. kirby is a cms that uses php to create "flat files" of your data. in this instance, kirby builds a static site that you can publish on the www.
+a content management system or cms for short allows you to publish to your website without having to work with html directly. often this is useful when you are working with a client where they operate in a "no-code bubble" 🫧. this memory site uses kirby cms [1]. kirby is a cms that uses php to create "flat files" of your data. in this instance, kirby builds a static site that you can publish on the www

 [1] https://getkirby.com/